-- Don’t recruit in yours or your teams’ own image – consider candidates with slightly different skills that are different to what you already have, as they may complement and enhance existing skills.
+- Don’t recruit in your or your teams’ own image.
+Consider candidates with slightly different skills that you or your team currently lack, as they may complement and enhance existing skills.

-- Are there any tests you could carry out (not necessarily practical ones) to test things like attitude, flexibility, or their fit with your values?
+- Are there any tests you could carry out (not necessarily practical ones) to test things like attitude, flexibility, or how they align with your values?

 - The recruitment process is not just about assessing candidates; it’s about selling your company, so ensure you tell them of the highlights of your organisation and the job itself.
 First impressions are crucial, so consider how you stand out against your competitors.

 - Consider what impression the interview and location give the candidates (i.e. avoid interruptions, make sure you’re running on time).
 The location doesn’t have to be your office/premises!